Pakistan Navy: Naval jack

-From 1947 to 1956, the Pakistan Navy had stuck with the Ensign of the Royal Indian Navy that featured the British Queen's colors and the white flag.
+From 1947 to 1956, the Pakistan Navy had stuck with the Ensign of the Royal Indian Navy that featured the British Queen's colours and the white flag.
 The Navy continued the tradition that it inherited from the Royal Indian Navy and British culture that was common with the Royal Navy until the American military advisers was attached the guide the Navy on military arts and science under the Military Advisory Assistance Group by the Eisenhower administration in 1956.

-Since then, the Navy's tradition and culture is commonly and uniquenly influenced from the United States Navy.
+Since then, the Navy's tradition and culture is commonly and uniquely influenced from the United States Navy.

 After the promulgation of the Constitution in 1956, the Navy gained its independence from the British Royal patronage and became the federal institution of the armed forces commissioned by the elected President of Pakistan.
 The prefix Royal was permanently removed from the Navy as well as disbanding the British monarch culture and tradition in the Navy.

-The naval jack and the ensign flag of the Navy immediately replaced the Queen's colours and the white ensign entirely, instead the dark blue color with the anchor crest of the Navy was adopted while the blue anchor was added in the side of the corner white colored section on the national flag of Pakistan.
+The naval jack and the ensign flag of the Navy immediately replaced the Queen's colours and the white ensign entirely, instead the dark blue colour with the anchor crest of the Navy was adopted while the blue anchor was added in the side of the corner white coloured section on the national flag of Pakistan.
 Since then, the naval jack has always flown in the warships of the Pakistan Navy while the naval ensign of the Navy is commonly used by the Pakistan Marines as their primary war flag.